Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 A player can only have 1 *Birthday card in their deck.

 #### *Immortality
-When a character with *Immortality would be destroyed, the character’s owner can choose to *instead* add an “Immortality Mark” to the card, and roll a six-sided dice (“d6”.)
-If the roll is *greater* than the amount of Immortality Marks on the card, the card is *not destroyed*.
+When a character with *Immortality would be destroyed, the character’s owner can choose to *instead* add an “Immortality Mark” to the card, and flip a coin once for each Immortality Mark on the card.
+If any of the coin flips come up tails, the character is destroyed.

 The amount of Immortality Marks on a card can also be a deciding factor for other abilities and mechanics.

+#### *Pester
+This card can be played on another player’s Main Phase.

 ## Quick Reference